broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

       - If you want to automatically break up the new samples into smaller sample sets, then run the "now that the data have been copied, you can make sample sets if you wish" step.
 Set the `SUBSET_SIZE` and `set_name` variables to customize.
 - **NOTE** If you want to create a large sample set after you have run the notebook, Terra provides (and recommends you use) this python [script](https://github.com/broadinstitute/firecloud-tools/tree/master/scripts/import_large_tsv) which allows you to upload a sample set to the workspace.
 - Create a dataset in the Google project.
 Make sure that when you are creating the dataset that you set the `location type` to be `Multi-Region`
 - Make a note of the Google project ID ("aou-genomics-curation-prod"), dataset name (e.g. "aou_wgs" — if it does not exist be sure to create one before running any workflows) and callset identifier (e.g. "Bravo") as these will be inputs (`project_id`, `dataset_name` and `call_set_identifier`) to all or most of the GVS workflows.
 The [naming conventions for other aspects of GVS datasets are outlined here](https://docs.google.com/document/d/1pNtuv7uDoiOFPbwe4zx5sAGH7MyxwKqXkyrpNmBxeow).
-- Note: In case of mistakenly ingesting a large number of bad samples, instructions for removing them can be found in [this Jira ticket](https://broadworkbench.atlassian.net/browse/VS-1206)

 ## The Pipeline
 1. `GvsBulkIngestGenomes` workflow